luetkemj/refs/BOOKS.md

 - [ ] 🔖 Small Gods - Terry Pratchett
 - [ ] 🔖 The Color of Magic - Terry Pratchett
 - [ ] 🔖 The Hero With a Thousand Faces - Joseph Campbell
-- [ ] 🔖 Slow Productivity - Cal Newport
+- [x] Slow Productivity - Cal Newport
 - [x] City Of Glass - Paul Auster
 - [x] 👻 What I Talk About When I Talk About Running - Haruki Murakami
 - [ ] 🔖 Novelist As A Vocation - Haruki Murakami